California county routes in zone G: Route description

+Major intersections

 G15

-Monterey County Route G15 is a road running almost 19 mi along the eastern edge of the Salinas Valley.
+County Route G15 (CR G15) is a county road in Monterey County, California, United States, running almost 19 mi along the eastern edge of the Salinas Valley.
 The road parallels US 101 (and therefore El Camino Real) between King City and Soledad, with 101 to the west of the Salinas River and G15 to the east and following the western foot of the Gabilan Range.

+Route description

 The route begins at US 101 southeast of King City and follows First Street through the city, where it intersects County Route G13 and exits the city as Metz Road.
 G15 follows this road 17 mi northwestward, bypassing Greenfield for the unincorporated community of Metz and terminating at State Route 146 near Soledad.

+Major intersections

 G16

-Monterey County Route G16 runs 56 mi between the Santa Lucia Range and the Sierra de Salinas in Monterey County, California.
-The route, beginning from California State Route 1 follows Carmel Valley Road along the Carmel River into the Carmel Valley and southeastward into the community of the same name, near which the road intersects with Monterey County Route G20.
+County Route G16 (CR G16) is a county road in Monterey County, California, United States, that runs 56 mi between the Santa Lucia Range and the Sierra de Salinas.
+The route, beginning from State Route 1, follows Carmel Valley Road along the Carmel River into the Carmel Valley and southeastward into the community of the same name, near which the road intersects with Laureles Grade (CR G20).
 After 41 mi the route turns eastward onto Arroyo Seco Road near Millers Ranch.
-At the junction with G17, G16 joins Elm Avenue and enters the Salinas Valley, later passing through Greenfield, crossing the Salinas River, and terminating at Monterey County Route G15 near the valley's eastern edge.
+At the junction with CR G17, where Arroyo Seco Road continues, G16 joins Elm Avenue and enters the Salinas Valley, later passing through Greenfield, crossing the Salinas River, and terminating at Metz Road (CR G15) near the valley's eastern edge.

+Major intersections

 G17

-County Route G17 was constructed in 1955, and is part of the De Anza National Historic trail.
-It extends from Reservation Road to Elm Avenue.
+County Route G17 (CR G17) is a county road in Monterey County, California, United States.
+The route was constructed in 1955, and is part of the De Anza National Historic trail.
+It wasn't one of the original Signed County Routes but was added in 1965.
+CR G17 runs from Elm Avenue (CR G16) west of Greenfield to State Route 1 in Marina.
+The route is known as Arroyo Seco Road, Fort Romie Road, River Road, Reservation Road and the River Road Wine Trail.